Mounir313/space-bot-assignment1/README.md

   },
   "display_name": "Butterfield Trl, Imperial, CA, United States of America" }
 mine gives me “Unable to geocode” is not that my code is broken — it’s because the coordinates I tested are in the middle of the ocean, where LocationIQ has no street‑level address to return.
-The API is working correctly, but it can only return an address if the point is on land where data exists.
+The API is working correctly, but it can only return an address if the point is on land where data exists. but it should look like the example above.

 ```
 |